 Not only is it no-bake, but it also uses only simple to source ingredients.
 This keto cheesecake is so quick and easy, you can whip up a batch lickity-split for a keto dessert everyone will love you for.

-I made these no-bake cheesecakes in jars so that your macros are easier to monitor while doing keto.
+I made this no-bake cheesecake in mini jars so that your macros are easier to monitor while doing keto.
 Although, I can’t make any promises that you won’t be having seconds with this delish option.

 Don’t want to make this recipe in mason jars?
 No problem you can also make it in a 9-inch pie pan.
 Instructions are given for both.